dotnet/coreclr/Documentation/Profiling/davbr-blog-archive/ReJIT - Limitations.md

-*Adapted from an entry that appeared on David Broman's blog*
+*This blog post originally appeared on David Broman's blog on 10/10/2011*

 ## Is ReJIT For You?